Dominion Energy, Inc. (NYSE:D) Shares Purchased by Lindbrook Capital LLC

-Lindbrook Capital LLC grew its stake in shares of Dominion Energy, Inc. (NYSE:D – Free Report) by 12.2% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 12,163 shares of the utilities provider’s stock after purchasing an additional 1,325 shares during the quarter.
-Lindbrook Capital LLC’s holdings in Dominion Energy were worth $543,000 as of its most recent filing with the Securities and Exchange Commission.
+Lindbrook Capital LLC boosted its position in Dominion Energy, Inc. (NYSE:D – Free Report) by 12.2% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 12,163 shares of the utilities provider’s stock after acquiring an additional 1,325 shares during the quarter.
+Lindbrook Capital LLC’s holdings in Dominion Energy were worth $543,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in D. Operose Advisors LLC raised its holdings in Dominion Energy by 158.0% during the second quarter.
-Operose Advisors LLC now owns 516 shares of the utilities provider’s stock worth $27,000 after purchasing an additional 316 shares in the last quarter.
-Pacific Center for Financial Services acquired a new stake in Dominion Energy during the first quarter worth approximately $28,000.
-FSC Wealth Advisors LLC increased its holdings in shares of Dominion Energy by 149.6% in the 3rd quarter.
-FSC Wealth Advisors LLC now owns 684 shares of the utilities provider’s stock valued at $31,000 after acquiring an additional 410 shares during the period.
-Centerpoint Advisors LLC increased its holdings in shares of Dominion Energy by 379.5% in the 2nd quarter.
-Centerpoint Advisors LLC now owns 609 shares of the utilities provider’s stock valued at $32,000 after acquiring an additional 482 shares during the period.
-Finally, Covestor Ltd increased its holdings in shares of Dominion Energy by 49.8% in the 1st quarter.
-Covestor Ltd now owns 394 shares of the utilities provider’s stock valued at $34,000 after acquiring an additional 131 shares during the period.
+Several other hedge funds have also recently added to or reduced their stakes in D. CWM LLC raised its holdings in Dominion Energy by 18.7% during the third quarter.
+CWM LLC now owns 553,557 shares of the utilities provider’s stock worth $24,727,000 after purchasing an additional 87,280 shares in the last quarter.
+Kentucky Retirement Systems acquired a new stake in Dominion Energy during the third quarter worth approximately $2,863,000.
+Trust Co. of Toledo NA OH raised its holdings in Dominion Energy by 13.8% during the second quarter.
+Trust Co. of Toledo NA OH now owns 37,991 shares of the utilities provider’s stock worth $1,968,000 after purchasing an additional 4,619 shares in the last quarter.
+Fifth Third Bancorp raised its holdings in Dominion Energy by 6.7% during the second quarter.
+Fifth Third Bancorp now owns 79,498 shares of the utilities provider’s stock worth $4,117,000 after purchasing an additional 4,996 shares in the last quarter.
+Finally, Catalyst Financial Partners LLC raised its holdings in Dominion Energy by 25.9% during the second quarter.
+Catalyst Financial Partners LLC now owns 8,942 shares of the utilities provider’s stock worth $463,000 after purchasing an additional 1,837 shares in the last quarter.
 Institutional investors and hedge funds own 70.66% of the company’s stock.

 Dominion Energy Stock Performance